el-dAna/Fatique-Detection-From-Physiological-Signals/README.md

 I think saving on clearml is more practical since models on s3 would have to be downloaded and saved explicitly in a file system.
 Clearml handles all this by calling a method.
 Will fully swith to clearml

+Tagged model selection
+Structure of trained models differ in their input shape based on the sample window selected during training.
+The input shape of architecture changes to accomodate the sample window.
+So it is important for users to be able to choose such models and process the subject data accordingly and then use uplaoded model for inference.
+All models are loaded if no compatible model is found and inference made using default specifications (sampling_window=100, overlap=0.5)

 ## Next session
 present file descriptions in tabular form, heading(file names), rows(recorded info, frequency, #samples, ....) tag uplaoded models based on selected parameters